makinacorpus/geolabel-maker/docs/source/quick-start.rst

    .. code-block::

-      geolabel_maker make_labels  --root  Path to the folder containing images and categories sub-folders
+      geolabel_maker make_labels  --config  (config or root required) Path to the configuration file used to create the dataset
+                                  --root  (config or root required) Alternatively, the root of the dataset

 .. note::